hpc2n/gpu-course/hands-ons/4.advanced/2.multi_gemm/README.md

     Compile and test your modified program

- 4. (challenge) Modify the program such that all matrix-matrix multiplications are performed using batched BLAS routines:
+ 4. (challenge) Modify the program such that all matrix-matrix multiplications are performed using a batched BLAS routine:

     ```
     cublasStatus_t cublasDgemmBatched(